Fathers cry for children - Trinidad and Tobago Newsday

 Feeles made the statement in response to what he said is a biased court system that limits father-child interaction to time frames within which no real bond or relationship can be built.

-Director of SFATT Wendell Grant said the group was established in 2012 in response to biases in the judicial system.
+Director of the association, Wendell Grant, said the group was established in 2012 in response to biases in the judicial system.
 He said Feeles had made a public call for fathers experiencing similar challenges.

-SFATT presented research findings that reviewed judgments from 50 cases heard by the family court.
-The findings revealed that in 62 per cent of the judgments the court awarded sole custody to one parent and in 38 per cent, the parents were awarded joint custody.
+The association presented research findings that reviewed judgements from 50 cases heard by the family court.
+The findings revealed that in 62 per cent of the judgements, the court awarded sole custody to one parent and in 38 per cent, the parents were awarded joint custody.
 Mothers were awarded sole custody, care and control of the children in 61 per cent of the cases.

 It is also lobbying for a minimum of ten days a month being awarded to the non-custodial parent, and a parenting plan which will ensure shared parenting is compulsory for divorced/separated parents with joint custody of their children.

-The SFATT said it was working tirelessly to promote the institutionalisation of shared parenting.
+The association said it was working tirelessly to promote the institutionalisation of shared parenting.